krikamol/group/index.md

 Our group’s research aims at understanding the principles that enable autonomous agents to efficiently learn from past experience and interact successfully with complex environments, and to use this understanding to design new learning algorithms.
 Our research spans the following themes:

 1. <span style="color:#e6701b">**Prediction**</span>: How do we design machine learning (ML) algorithms that are robust to distribution shifts?
-The topics that we are interested in are domain adaption (DA), domain generalization (DG), out-of-distribution
+We are interested in domain adaption (DA), domain generalization (DG), out-of-distribution
 (OOD) generalization, and robustness.
-Kernel methods, kernel mean embedding of distributions, and applications thereof are our mathematical arsenal to tackle these problems.
+We typically employ kernel methods, especially kernel mean embedding of distributions, as a mathematical arsenal to tackle these problems.

 2. <span style="color:#73b06f">**Causation**</span>: How do we leverage cause-effect relationships in improving ML models, and conversely how do we use sophisticated ML methods to aid causal inference in complex environments?
 We are currently interested in unobserved confounders in causal inference, spurious correlation in machine learning, distributional treatment effects, counterfactual inference, and algorithmic decision making.
 Quasi-experimental designs such as instrumental variable (IV), proxy variables, and regression discontinuity design (RDD) offers tools to address these problems.